mumbikariuki/Phase4-project/README.md

 This data is more importantly of interest to various stakeholders that  play critical roles in the project.
 These stakeholders include:      a)Syria Tel company at large :This also involves the company's executives, shareholders and investors. b)Customers are indirectly impacted.
 The goal is to improve services and customer satisfaction, potentially reducing churn and ensuring a positive experience for existing customers.
 C)Customer Service Teams  who benefit from understanding patterns indicative of potential churn.
-This information enables them to proactively engage with customers, address concerns, and enhance the overall customer experience.
+This information enables them to proactively engage with customers, address concerns, and enhance the overall customer experience. d)Anyone interested in gaining insights into this Syria Tel predidictive customer churn analysis.

 # Business understanding
 # Introduction